CrunchyData/postgres-operator/docs/content/installation/metrics/other/ansible/metrics-prerequisites.md

 ## Configuring the Inventory File

-The `inventory.yaml` file included with the PostgreSQL Operator Metrics Playbooks allows installers to configure how Ansible will connect to your Kubernetes cluster.
+The `inventory.yaml` file included with the PostgreSQL Operator Monitoring Playbooks allows installers to configure how Ansible will connect to your Kubernetes cluster.
 This file should contain the following connection variables: